simplefoc/simplefoc.github.io/README.md

 ```
 And you're ready to go!

-Just make sure that whenever you open your terminal to generate the webiste to activate the conda anvironment:
+Just make sure that whenever you open your terminal to generate the website to activate the conda environment:
 ```
 conda activate simpledocs
 ```